thorstent/Limi/README.md

 [1] Martin De Wulf, Laurent Doyen, Thomas A. Henzinger, Jean-François Raskin.
 Antichains: A New Algorithm for Checking Universality of Finite Automata.
 In CAV 2006

-[2] Pavol Cerny, Edmund M. Clarke, Thomas A. Henzinger, Arjun Radhakrishna, Leonid Ryzhyk, Roopsha Samanta, Thorsten Tarrach.
+[2] Pavol Černý, Edmund M. Clarke, Thomas A. Henzinger, Arjun Radhakrishna, Leonid Ryzhyk, Roopsha Samanta, Thorsten Tarrach.
 From Non-preemptive to Preemptive Scheduling using Synchronization Synthesis.
 In CAV 2015

 Features
 --------